stevenbristol/less-js-routes/README.md

 Less::Js::Routes.generate!
 ```

-This file should be regenerated anytime the routes change, so it's a good idea to put it into your deploy script or run it any time your app starts.
+This file should be regenerated any time the routes change, so it's a good idea to put it into your deploy script or run it any time your app starts.

 ## Configuration Options